Overwatering Cast Iron Plant: The Fastest Route to a Slow Decline

 - Potting mix still noticeably damp when checked two weeks after watering — a cast iron plant's low-light tolerance means it's often kept in dim corners where the mix has even less help drying out

-- A musty or sour odor from the soil when it is watered or disturbed
+- A musty or sour odor coming from the soil when it's watered or disturbed

-- Leaves drooping despite the soil being moist
+- Leaves drooping despite the soil being visibly moist

 - Lower leaf bases feeling soft at the point where they emerge from the soil